-Instead of me explaining what shampoos they all are here and taking you through a monotonous list, I thought I would compile a list of them on Amazon.
-That way you can go and select which one you feel best suits your retriever.
 All of them are good for double coats and golden so just pick the one that you feel is best suitable and then see if anything changes in your dog’s odor over the course of a month or so.

 Tip 3 – Groom you’re golden more often

 If you have already exercised the option of bathing your dog and your still getting the odor to come back sooner rather than later.
 Then you may need to look at the option of grooming your golden more often than you already have been.

 This will involve you brushing them down every 1 to 2 days and raking out any loose hairs in his/her coat to avoid dirt and debris sitting inside of you Goldens fur.
 This is one that used to be a big problem for me until I got hold of a few tools that have been priceless in value to me over the longer period.

 It’s so nice to be able to attack the problem and prevent it beforehand with the right utensils.
 I have a post explaining how to grow a golden too.
 I even have a step by step guide explaining on how to groom your golden there too.
 So I’m sure it will provide you some useful tips.
 So now its time for tip number 4.

 Tip 4 – Brush your Goldens Teeth

 If your anything like me then you would probably pay attention to your golden’s coat more than anything else when it comes to stink.
 That’s a good thing to have in mind and a great place to check, but you also cannot forget about the other places that a Golden builds up stink too.